With Graphiant, it’s easy to navigate all of your device service and maintenance needs in one place.

 The filters at the top are clickable and will show you which devices currently fall into the following categories:

-Active: Up and running and connected to the Graphiant Core
+Activated: Up and running and connected to the Graphiant Core

 Staging: Provisioned but not currently connected to the Graphiant Core